-If you notice your cat is in distress, becomes lethargic, or starts showing signs of poisoning or digestive issues, including vomiting and diarrhea, contact your veterinarian right away.
+If you notice your cat is distressed, becomes lethargic, or starts showing signs of poisoning or digestive issues, including vomiting and diarrhea, contact your veterinarian immediately.
 Your cat loves nothing more than getting into mischief when your back is turned and may have nibbled on some pine needles or eaten a decoration without you noticing.

-Seeking medical advice might be life-saving for your cat and ensures that they get the immediate medical attention they need.
+Seeking medical advice might be lifesaving for your cat and ensures they get the immediate medical attention they need.

 Nicole founded Miami Pet Concierge in May 2007 with a mission to provide Miami, Florida’s pet parents with personalized pet care plans based on their pets’ species, age, breed, health, and lifestyle – All while keeping their pets “happy at home.”
 In addition, offering pet care education to all pet owners to help them become great pet parents.